 A Clinton Hill street corner will soon be co-named for famed poet and former Brooklyn Eagle editor Walt Whitman.

 Walt Whitman Way will be coming to the corner of Dekalb Avenue and Ryerson Street, following a City Council vote on July 23.
 The intersection is about three avenues away from 99 Ryerson St. — the historic yet modest home where Whitman wrote “Leaves of Grass.”

 Whitmanites are rejoicing the approval of the planned marker, saying it’s another way of remembering one of Brooklyn’s most iconic figures.

-“Walt walked and wrote about our city, so it’s perfect street justice that New York has written his name into our grid,” said Karen Karbiener, president of the Walt Whitman Initiative.
+“Walt walked and wrote about our city, so it’s perfect street justice that New York has written his name into our grid,” said Karen Karbiener, president of the Walt Whitman Initiative and New York University professor.
 “Remembering his legacy as an inclusive, democratic spokesperson for ‘the rights of them the others are down upon,’ as a queer poet who broke long-held social and cultural conventions, as the father of free verse and the beloved literary grandfather of Brooklyn, who wouldn’t want to walk down Walt Whitman Way?”

 Leading up to the poet’s bicentennial birthday this May, a coalition to save the house renewed its call to landmark the Clinton Hill home.

 The city Landmarks Preservation Commission rejected the coalition’s first proposal to calendar the Ryerson Street address in 2017, claiming architectural alterations had been made to the house since Whitman’s day, such as the addition of a floor and modern siding.